How to Downgrade to macOS Catalina from macOS Big Sur

 After you have gathered all that is needed, let’s move on to our first step.

-Before we learn about how to downgrade from macOS Big Sur to macOS Catalina, we need to clean our Mac from junk files, folders, logs, cache, browser history, duplicate files, apps which are of no use or outdated, etc. This clean up is significant as it will help you to filter out files, folders and applications which are of no use to you before you backup your important files.
-If you start the backup even before you do this cleanup then not only you will have lots of useless files but will also have a lot less space for your essential data.
+Before we learn about how to downgrade from macOS Big Sur to macOS Catalina, we need to clean our Mac from junk files, folders, logs, cache, browser history, old document versions, broken files, and apps which you no longer use or have become outdated.
+This clean-up is significant as it will help you to filter out files, folders, and applications that are of no use to you before you can backup your important files.
+If you start the backup before properly cleaning up your machine, then you will end up having lots of useless files and there would be comparatively less space for your essential data.

-After the scanning process has been completed, the program will show you a list of all concerning items that it found on your system and all that should be removed.
-You can also remove selected files if there are any you want to keep.
+- After the scanning process has been completed, the program will show you a list of all concerning items that it found on your system and all that should be removed.

 You need to create a backup of all your files before you start downgrading the OS as it may corrupt or wipe out your existing files and other data.
 If there is any necessary data, then you stand at the risk of losing it, creating a backup helps protect against such situations.